Tips to optimise a campaign

-Afterwards you will open reports, make a breakdown by domains and check the performance of all the domains.
-Like this you will find out which ones work better for you and which of them are to be blacklisted.
+Afterward you will open reports, make a breakdown by domains, and check the performance of all the domains.
+Like this, you will find out which ones work better for you and which of them are to be blacklisted.
 Please read below how to work with the Reporting page.

 For example, you can make a breakdown by domains/placements and see ROI for each of them.
 To do this, you need to select Domains/Placement ID in the reports dimensions.
 After you found domains/placements with the lowest ROI, you can block the ones with low ROI in the Sources and Domains Blacklist.
 For more information about blacklisting, please follow the link http://docs.admachine.co/article/79-how-to-whitelist-blacklist-sources-and-domains

-Hopefully, after blocking low performing domains, creatives and testing different offers and landing pages, you will be able to have positive ROI using our network.
+After you blocking low-performing domains, creatives, and testing different offers and landing pages, you will be able to have positive ROI using our network.